This fresh-tasting cucumber tomato salad is the perfect summer side dish and a lifesaver during those months when turning the oven on is unthinkable.

 - Make sure to slice the onions very thinly.
 No one wants to bite into a big chunk of sharp onion in their salad.

-- When you sprinkle the spices over the salad it might seem like a lot, but I do recommend using all of them.
+- When you sprinkle the spices on the salad, it might seem like a lot, but I recommend using all of them.
 They make the salad very flavorful.

 Serving Suggestions